 Avoid becoming discouraged by a lengthy braces procedure.
 From your initial consultation through the day we remove your braces, we’re here to help you along the way and make the experience as pleasant as possible.

-Contact Kumra Ortho to learn more about the braces timeline
+Contact Kumra Orthodontics to learn more about the braces timeline

 Braces can help address orthodontic issues such as crooked teeth and misaligned teeth.
 Different treatment options can help you achieve your goal of straight teeth.